Apollo LTD: History

 The first single "One in a Million" merges sweeping synths, arena-ready guitars, and a hypnotic hook evocative of Achtung Baby-era U2 with a clever catchiness.
 "Big concerts have always captivated us.
 That is the starting point in anything we create; that energy is addicting and what we are drawn to as well as the great artists of our time who had something to say.
 The likes of Bob Dylan, Kendrick Lamar, and U2.
 We are influenced by everything.
 We have a hard drive of 36,000 gigs of various sounds to play around with when recording," says Adam.

-In the end, Apollo LTD continually fulfill a shared dream to venture into new musical territory on the latest EP, and they do so by connecting with each and every song.

 "We want people to understand that we’re all experiencing many of the same things," Jordan leaves off.
 "Art and creation come from a place of introspection and self-awareness, but also a desire to serve.
 We want to create art to connect with people—to bring them together.
 A song can make you feel as if you belong.
 We know that feeling so well.
 Transcendent art creates empathy and inclusion.
 We’re all trying to figure out this 'being human' thing.
 We all wrestle with doubt and darkness, but there is joy to be found in our circumstances and immeasurable beauty that surrounds us every day."